Mapsui/Mapsui/docfx/documentation/roadmap.md

 Branch: [main](https://github.com/Mapsui/Mapsui/tree/main).
 Milestone: [v5.0](https://github.com/Mapsui/Mapsui/milestone/10).
 We are working on a series of preview releases.

-The main objective of v5 is to reduce technical debt, remove everything that makes development slower.
-Support less and support it better.
-Release a version that is easy to maintain while working on v6.
+Focus: More shared code in platforms.
+This will affect MapControls, Widgets and manipulation (touch and mouse).
+The underlying objective is to make the development process faster by removing everything that slows us down.

 - [x] Lowest supported version to .NET 6 (remove .netstandard)
+- [x] All samples and tests to .NET 8.
 - [ ] Cleanup:
     * [x] Rename master to main.
     * [x] Run dotnet format on the entire solution.